Begin With The End In Mind

 One of the big outcomes of creating a healthy environment is that you help others have good self-esteem, and you help build their self-confidence, which are the two building blocks for future success in all parts of life.

-One of the ways that you can use your authority and position to do this is to make sure that you have the organization structure organized properly.
-The second way is to make sure that you are developing great leaders.
-The third way is to make sure that you are focused on training and development for everyone.
+One of the ways that I can use my authority and position to do this is to make sure that we have the organization structure organized properly.
+The second way is to make sure that we are creating great leaders.
+The third way is to make sure that we are focused on training and development for everyone.

 Remember that being committed to something and being interested in something are two different things.
 Begin with the end in mind.